Explore ARCALYST® (rilonacept) resources and FAQs

 P

-A risk of pericarditis or recurrent pericarditis defined as an abnormal level of fluid in the sac surrounding the heart.
+A risk of first episode or recurrent pericarditis defined as an abnormal level of fluid in the sac surrounding the heart.

 A distinct sound that happens when the inflamed layers of the pericardium rub together.